AnaG0307/favbooks-v3/README.md

 - Deployment to Heroku:
     - Create an account in Heroku;
     - Create a new app in Heroku: choose a unique name and region;
-    - On the resourcs tab provide a new Postgres database (used free plan for this project);
+    - On the resources tab provide a new Postgres database (used free plan for this project);
     - Go back to gitpod and install dj_database_url and psycopg2 and freeze the requirements in requirements.txt file to ensure Heroku installs our apps requirements when we deploy;
     - In settings.py import dj_database, comment out the default database configuration, replace it with a call to dj_database_url.parse and give it the database URL from Heroku (which can be found in the settings tab);
     - Migrate all the changes;